Fusion energy gain factor: Scientific breakeven at NIF

-For this reason, Lawrence Livermore National Laboratory (LLNL), the leader in ICF research, has proposed another modification of Q that defines Pheat as the energy delivered by the driver to the capsule, as opposed to the energy put into the driver by an external power source.
-That is, they propose removing the laser's inefficiency from the consideration of gain.
+Lawrence Livermore National Laboratory (LLNL), the leader in ICF research, uses the modified Q that defines Pheat as the energy delivered by the driver to the capsule, as opposed to the energy put into the driver by an external power source.
 This definition produces much higher Q values, and changes the definition of breakeven to be Pfus / Plaser = 1.
 On occasion, they referred to this definition as "scientific breakeven".
 This term was not universally used; other groups adopted the redefinition of Q but continued to refer to Pfus = Plaser simply as breakeven.

-On 7 October 2013, LLNL announced that it had achieved scientific breakeven in the National Ignition Facility (NIF) on 29 September.
+On 7 October 2013, LLNL announced that roughly one week earlier, on 29 September, it had achieved scientific breakeven in the National Ignition Facility (NIF).
 In this experiment, Pfus was approximately 14 kJ, while the laser output was 1.8 MJ.
 By their previous definition, this would be a Q of 0.0077.
-For this press release, they re-defined Q once again, this time equating Pheat to be only the amount energy delivered to "the hottest portion of the fuel", calculating that only 10 kJ of the original laser energy reached the part of the fuel that was undergoing fusion reactions.
+For this press release, they re-defined Q once again, this time equating Pheat to be only the amount of energy delivered to "the hottest portion of the fuel", calculating that only 10 kJ of the original laser energy reached the part of the fuel that was undergoing fusion reactions.
 This release has been heavily criticized in the field.

 On 17 August 2021, the NIF announced that in early August 2021, an experiment had achieved a Q value of 0.7, producing 1.35 MJ of energy from a fuel capsule by focusing 1.9 MJ of laser energy on the capsule.
 The result was an eight-fold increase over any prior energy output.

-On December 13, 2022, the United States Department of Energy announced that NIF had exceeded the previously elusive Q ≥ 1 milestone on December 5, 2022.
+On 13 December 2022, the United States Department of Energy announced that NIF had exceeded the previously elusive Q ≥ 1 milestone on 5 December 2022.
 This was achieved by producing 3.15 MJ after delivering 2.05 MJ to the target, for an equivalent Q of 1.54.